 Discovered in 1920 to cure a childhood bone disease (rickets), vitamin D is not technically a vitamin.
 Unlike other vitamins, it’s produced in the human body, but must be transformed by the body before it can do any good.

 It is one of four fat-soluble vitamins.
 The others are vitamin A, E and K.

 Taking a vitamin D supplement daily appears to be the logical answer.
-“Today most experts believe that we need far more vitamin D than we’re getting,” said Janie McManus, MD, Chairman, Medical Affairs and Health Sciences, Shaklee Corporation, Pleasanton, CA. “It has become clear that we’re not getting enough sun exposure to generate the internal production of vitamin D to reach adequate levels as well as to prevent the many health conditions that are associated with deficiency,” Dr. McManus added.
+“Today most experts believe that we need far more vitamin D than we’re getting,” said Dr. McManus, Chairman, Medical Affairs and Health Sciences, Shaklee Corporation, Pleasanton, CA. “It has become clear that we’re not getting enough sun exposure to generate the internal production of vitamin D to reach adequate levels as well as to prevent the many health conditions that are associated with deficiency,” Dr. McManus added.

 “Research is being done every single day looking at all kinds of roles of Vitamin D, from bone health to preventing some of the chronic diseases of aging.
 It’s an exciting field of research to be in,” said Dr. Christopher D. Jensen, PhD, MPH, RD, a nutrition & epidemiology research manager of health-related studies at Northern California Kaiser Permanente, Division of Research, Oakland, CA.

 Lack of sun exposure is a major contributor to low vitamin D levels in the body, observed researcher Jensen, whose Kaiser Permanente team is looking for connections to the vitamin for a variety of health conditions.
 “There are a number of factors to consider because not everybody gets the same sun exposure.
 For example, dark pigmented skin is less efficient at using the sun’s rays to make the active form of vitamin D, so darker skinned individuals may require more sun than those with lighter skins.”